Mac Running Slow After Ventura Update? 7 Ways to Speed It Up

 As we mentioned, macOS bugs can also slow down your Mac. macOS Ventura Beta users have reported that their Macs work fine if the Stage Manager feature is on, but experience lag when the feature is turned off.
 There are also bugs where users find lag due to input methods.

 To fix these errors, updating macOS is the ultimate solution.
 But unfortunately, the official version of macOS Ventura will not be released until this fall.
 Until then, you can downgrade macOS or wait for the official release.

-Now you have got 7 ways to speed up your macOS Ventura.
-Which way do you like to try first?
+Now that you have got 7 ways to speed up your macOS Ventura, which way do you like to try first?

 We hope your Mac is functioning properly after these tips.
 If not, it is recommended that you find a professional to help you.

 By the way, BuhoCleaner is a simple and easy-to-use cleaner designed for Mac users.
 It's a great tool for keeping your Mac clean and optimized.
 Try it for free now.